UWPCE-PythonCert/SystemDevelopment/slides_sources/source/threading-multiprocessing.rst

 ThreadPool
 ----------

-Threading also has a pool
+Threading also has a pool.

-Confusingly, it lives in the multiprocessing module
+Confusingly, it lives in the ``multiprocessing`` module.

 ::